 Any adult that is not a family member can verify eligibility—this could be a sponsor, teacher, school administrator, or an employee of a college access program with whom they are working.

-How will they receive their device?
+How will students receive their device?

 We will ship devices in advance of test day to test centers.
 Students will receive their device when they arrive at the test center.

-What kind of device will they receive?
+What kind of device will students receive?

 In most circumstances, we will be providing students with managed Chromebooks in new or like-new condition.
 In certain geographies, students may receive a different model of laptop or tablet.

-How do they set up their device?
+How do students set up their device?

 Devices will arrive at the test center already configured for taking the SAT.
 When students arrive at the test center and receive their device, they will be instructed to log into the Bluebook™ testing app and complete the exam setup process.
 Students will need to arrive 30 minutes early on test day to log in and set up their test.

 How can students who borrow a device practice for the SAT?